0xflair/contracts-typescript/packages/react-ipfs/README.md

 # Flair SDK: `react-ipfs`

 React components and hooks to work with IPFS.
+This library uses Flair's APIs to upload and pin the file to IPFS, but the file will not be stored on the backend.

 ## Getting Started